 As mobile technology changes shopping behavior even further, CPG manufacturers figure out how to stay competitive, optimize their promotions and enhance the customer experience.

-Traditional manufacturers face serious competition from direct-to-consumer companies.
-CPGs continue to sell through retailers and distributors, but they can’t ignore direct-to-consumer strategies.
+And, traditional consumer goods manufacturers face serious competition from direct-to-consumer (D2C) companies.
+Sure, CPGs should continue to sell through retailers and distributors, but they can’t ignore these popular D2C strategies.

 Here are a few examples:

 - Keurig Dr Pepper Acquired Core Nutrition.
 Core, created to give enhanced water options to the modern customer, will see even more sales and distribution opportunities under the Keurig Dr Pepper business.
 “Core has been a valued and successful allied brand partner, and we are pleased that this on-trend beverage will become part of our owned family of brands,” said Keurig Dr Pepper CEO Bob Gamgort.

 - Kraft Updates Famous Mac n Cheese Recipe.
 Kraft made its famous mac n’ cheese natural, switching from artificial ingredients to spices like paprika, annatto and turmeric to simulate the orange color.
 The company started selling the artificial ingredient-free concept months before their announcement, calling it “the world’s largest blind taste test.”

 - PepsiCo Acquired Bare Snacks.
 With Bare Snacks in its portfolio, PepsiCo expanded its vision of making more nutritious products, while reducing added sugars and saturated fat.
 For Bare Snacks, joining the team at PepsiCo supports its development of healthy snacks and reaches more consumers.